-- If aerial fire retardant is planned or occurs on forests not analyzed in the BA due to "no previous historical", local forests or regions must re-initiate following similar analysis used within the BA, consult with local FWS offices retain information locally and submit to WOTES Program Manager. - 2.
-Aerial fire retardant use by forest is tracked each year by FAM, annual reports of use are sent to WO-FAM to forward on to Regulatory Agencies.
+- If aerial fire retardant is planned or occurs on forests not analyzed in the BA due to "no previous historical", local forests or regions must re-initiate following similar analysis used within the BA, consult with local FWS offices retain information locally and submit to WO-FAM who will coordinate with WO-TES Program Manager. - 2.
+Aerial fire retardant use by forest is tracked each year by Fire and Aviation Management (FAM), and annual reports of use are sent to WO-FAM to forward on to Regulatory Agencies.
 Regional TES coordinators should determine if aerial fire retardant use is outside the bounds of analysis set forth in the BA (annual aerial fire retardant use by forest will be available via on-line database or annual report prepared by FAM).
 Because the BA considered average aerial fire retardant use from the past 10 years by forest, considering if aerial fire retardant use is outside the bounds of analysis will likely be a process evaluated during the 5-year programmatic review, however, if aerial fire retardant proves to be continually out of bounds of analysis earlier for specific forests, re-initiation may be appropriate. - 3.
-If a species baseline condition changes (for instance a natural event that would take out a small endemic population) resulting in actions not considered within the BA, local staff will reinitiate consultation, determine additional action items, and complete re-initiation and retain information locally and submit to WO-TES Program Manager.
+If a species baseline condition changes (for instance a natural event that would take out a small endemic population) resulting in actions not considered within the BA, local staff will reinitiate consultation, determine additional action items, and complete re-initiation and retain information locally and submit to WO-FAM who will coordinate with the WO-TES Program Manager.